Information added or updated since this page went live on February 13, 2017, is in GREEN TEXT below.

 c.
 Problematic Samples: There are a significant number of fluid/solid samples that can adversely interact with the mini-lab’s silicone tube and/or end caps.
 These samples are on the NanoRacks List of Problematic Samples document downloadable at the Document Library.
 NanoRacks asks all student researchers to assess if any of their proposed fluids and solids are on this list and if so, 1) NanoRacks strongly advises the team to determine if any alternative (non-problematic samples) are available, and 2) if it is determined that the problematic sample is essential to the experiment as proposed, contact NCESSE immediately.

 Important note: for a problematic sample, NanoRacks is likely to require the student team to conduct a Compatibility Test.
-If required, a Compatibility Test must be conducted in an actual FME mini-lab – with the proposed volume and concentration of the problematic sample – for the entire duration of the proposed experiment on orbit, which can be assumed to be 4-5 weeks.
+If required, a Compatibility Test must be conducted in an actual FME mini-lab – which is the experiment using the proposed volumes and concentrations of all fluid/solid samples including the problematic sample – for the entire duration of the proposed experiment on orbit, which can be assumed to be 4-5 weeks.
 If the sample is then found to have an adverse impact on the mini-lab, the experiment will be immediately rejected, and not forwarded to Step 2 Review.
 Also note that it will take NanoRacks, if needing to consult with NASA, possibly weeks to assess if a Compatibility Test is required.
 If it is, the team will not have enough time to conduct the Compatibility Test before their proposal is due.
 NCESSE therefore urges teams to find an alternative to any problematic sample.

 d.
 Technology: teams may not propose to fly technology in the FME.
 This includes batteries, lighting, and any device that is associated with electrical circuits and/or mechanical systems.
 Such technology is not covered by flight safety review.
 It requires a more detailed and lengthy process of flight certification.
 SSEP does not support flight certification of technology for placement inside the FME.